DuanYiqun/ReadPapers/Transmission_layer.md

  + Able to transfer data under unstable network environment.

 Multiplexing:
 Multiple signal share one channel.
 Demultiplexing:
 Decode signal from one channel to several signals.
+In productive environments, they use port to represent this process.
+_Ports_ :
++ Unique identifier
++ Has 16 bits so totally the range of the port number is: 0- 2^16
++ 0-1023 are reserved ports, so we need to use other ports.
+When a socket process is opened, it will be randomly assigne to a specific port.